Last updated February 9, 2020

 Patagonia is arguably one of the most environmentally activist brands in the entire world — and not just among outdoor companies.
 Their gear isn’t cheap, but you’re investing in more than yourself when buying from them.
 You’re investing in the future of our planet.
 Their mission statement is “we’re in business to save our home planet”.

 At their core, Patagonia is a gear company.
 Their environmental commitment permeates every aspect of their company, including the products themselves.
 They take great care to create quality gear that lasts a lifetime.
 Plus, their Worn Wear program repairs old Patagonia gear and keeps it out of the landfill.
 They also use Fair Trade Certified products that have a low environmental impact.

 Since 1985, Patagonia has donated their time, services, and a minimum of 1% of all their sales to protecting the environment.
 They’ve given over $85 million to grassroots environmental organizations all around the world and co-founded 1% for the Planet which has resonated across the world.

 Patagonia also isn’t afraid to become politically involved.
 They’ve endorsed US senators that align with their values openly criticized the Trump administration’s public land policies and tax cuts.
 They’ve even sued the government over it.
 And when the US’s tax cuts meant they owed $10 million fewer taxes, they donated the money to environmental initiatives.

-One of their newest initiatives is Patagonia Action Works.
-It’s an online platform that connects every day people like you and me with local environmental groups and events which makes it easy to get involved.
+One of its newest initiatives is Patagonia Action Works.
+It’s an online platform that connects everyday people like you and me with local environmental groups and events which makes it easy to get involved.